Hariharan-Vellandurai/CODSOFT-1/README.md

 * Open the project in NetBeans IDE 20.

 * Run the NumberGuessingGame.java file to start the game.

+# 📝 License:

+* This project is licensed under the MIT License.
+* Let the guessing games begin! 🚀🔢

 # 🤝 Contributing: